 - 1.1.
-Basic/Initial Contact: - 1.2. student introduces self and explains the reason for their contact in a way the sets the tone for a positive interaction. - 1.3. students asks questions that will help gather information that will allow for resolution of the call/contact. - 1.4. students decide what action to take and how to end the interaction. - 1.5.
-Mediation: - 1.6. student does not compromise officer safety during the mediation process. - 1.7. student determines if subjects are willing to talk. - 1.8. students determines if subjects are willing to compromise. - 1.9. students set the ground rules for the mediation and make sure all parties understand and adhere to them. - 1.10. student allows one party to talk about the issue, then allows the other party to talk, and then has them talk to each other. - 1.11. students work toward a mutually acceptable resolution. - 1.12.
-Arbitration (REACT and DONE): - 1.13. student makes a request for the subject to do something, explaining why action is needed. - 1.14.
-If subject refuses, student offers limited choices and gives the subject a moment to decide. - 1.15. student takes appropriate action based on what choice the subject made. - 1.16. student identifies the four conditions in which one is done talking and must take action (Danger, Overriding concern, No progress, Escape). - 1.17. student makes clear commands before, during and after any physical intervention. - 1.18. student provides a debriefing to subjects after a physical intervention. - 1.19. student articulates and justifies actions taken, both verbally and in writing.
+Basic/Initial Contact: - 1.2. you introduce self and explain the reason for contact in a way the sets the tone for a positive interaction. - 1.3. you ask guestions that will help gather information that will allow for resolution of the call/contact. - 1.4. you decide what action to take and how to end the interaction. - 1.5.
+Mediation: - 1.6. you do not compromise officer safety during the mediation process. - 1.7. you determine if subjects are willing to talk. - 1.8. you determine if subjects are willing to compromise. - 1.9. you set the ground rules for the mediation and make sure all parties understand and adhere to them. - 1.10. you allow one party to talk about the issue, then allow the other party to talk, and then have them talk to each other. - 1.11. you work toward a mutually acceptable resolution. - 1.12.
+Arbitration (REACT and DONE): - 1.13. you make a request for the subject to do something, explaining why action is needed. - 1.14. if subject refuses, you offer limited choices and give the subject a moment to decide. - 1.15. you take appropriate action based on what choice the subject made. - 1.16. you identify the four conditions in which one is done talking and must take action (Danger, Overriding concern, No progress, Escape). - 1.17. you make clear commands before, during and after any physical intervention. - 1.18. you provide a debriefing to subjects after a physical intervention. - 1.19. you articulate and justify actions taken, both verbally and in writing.